vcflib/vcflib/README.md

 3. Type `git clone --recursive`, and then paste the URL you copied in Step 1.

 4. Enter the cloned directory and type `make` to compile the programs.
-If you want to use threading `make openmp`.
+If you want to use threading type `make openmp` instead of `make`.
 Only a few VCFLIB tools are threaded.

 5. Once make is finished the executables are ready in the folder `<PathWhereIWantToCloneVcflib>/vcflib/bin/`.
 Set this path as an  environment variable in the .bashrc file to access executables form everywhere on your proile OR call the executables from the path where they are.